neoforged/Documentation/docs/resources/server/enchantments/index.md

 # Enchantments

 Enchantments are special effects that can be applied to tools and other items.
 As of 1.21, enchantments are stored on items as [Data Components], are defined in JSON, and are comprised of so-called enchantment effect components.
-During the game, the enchantments on a particular item are contained within the `DataComponentTypes.ENCHANTMENT` component, in an `ItemEnchantment` instance.
+During the game, the enchantments on a particular item are contained within the `DataComponents.ENCHANTMENTS` component, in an `ItemEnchantments` instance.

 A new enchantment can be added by creating a JSON file in your namespace's `enchantment` datapack subfolder.
 For example, to create an enchantment called `examplemod:example_enchant`, one would create a file `data/examplemod/enchantment/example_enchantment.json`.